 Abdominal contractions but not pregnant because it’s the middle of your menstrual cycle?
-You might be one of the 20% of women who experience mittelscherz.
-German for ‘middle pain’, this pain is caused when you ovulate halfway through your cycle.
+You might be one of the 20% of women who experience ovulation pain.
+Called mittelscherz (German for ‘middle pain’) this pain happens when you ovulate.

-Mittelschmerz is generally thought to be normal and doesn’t indicate there is anything wrong.
+Mittelschmerz is generally considered normal and doesn’t indicate there’s anything wrong.
 That being said, painful ovulation is not normal.
 If the pain is enough to need painkillers or if it interferes with your day, be sure to read our article about the most common causes of ovulation pain.
 If you have severe pain, especially with signs of infection, seek medical as soon as possible.
-Get a referral to see a specialist, not a general doctor who does not have enough training in finding or treating the underlying cause.
+Get a referral to see a specialist, not a general doctor who doesn’t have enough training to find or treat the underlying cause.

 #9.
 Over exercising

-You might think exercise is a great way to help you deal with any symptoms of PMS and you’d be right.
+Exercise is a great way to help you deal with any symptoms of PMS.
 But working out too hard or too frequently can mess up your cycle, and even cause you to miss your period.

 Over exercising can cause physical stress to your body, especially if you drop a lot of weight.
-When you skip a period due to physical stress, it causes abnormal changes to your hormones, which in turn can cause you to have cramping with no period.
+When you skip a period due to physical stress, it causes abnormal changes to your hormones.
+This can cause you to have cramping with no period.

 #10.
 Pelvic inflammatory disease (PID)

-Infection on the reproductive system, such as uterus, ovaries or fallopian tubes, is called pelvic inflammatory disease.
+Infection of the reproductive system, such as uterus, ovaries or fallopian tubes, is called pelvic inflammatory disease.
 These infections are usually caused by sexually transmitted diseases.

 #11.
 Ovarian cancer

-While rare, affecting about 22,000 women each year in the US, ovarian cancer is one of the most deadly cancers for women due to its silent or subtle symptoms.
+While ovarian cancer is rare, affecting about 22,000 women each year in the US, it’s one of the most deadly cancers for women due to its silent or subtle symptoms.
 Experiencing bloating and abdominal contractions but not being pregnant can be possible signs of ovarian cancer, along with weight loss and urinary problems.
 Always seek medical advice if you have concerns.